sleepiesther/Chaos-Spear/README.md

 - Load Chaos Spear by running Chaos_Spear.exe, and load Shadow Generations at the same time.
 - Choose your game version in the dropdown.
 Choose "Current" if you are playing on a version that is compatible with the Tokyo DLC, choose "Old" if you are playing on a version from before the Tokyo DLC release
 - When both are open and running, click the "Attach" button on Chaos Spear.
 It should change to say "Detach".
 If successful, Chaos Spear is now linked to the game.
 - Once in a playable level (e.g. White Space, a boss, a main stage etc), use the "Save Position" button to save Shadow's current position.
 Choose a save slot to save to using the dropdown labelled "Save position to slot:".
-Saving to a slot with data already in it will override that data, so be careful!
+Saving to a slot with data already in it will overwrite that data, so be careful!
 - Use the "Load Position" button to load the position data saved in the current load slot.
 Choose a slot to load to using the dropdown labelled "Load positon from slot:".
 All empty slots default to 0, 0, 0.
 There's no need to worry about loading from an empty slot.
 - Use the "Give 999 Rings" button to immediately grant yourself 999 rings.
 - Use the "Save to JSON" button to save all of your current slots to a JSON file (name is hardcoded to saves/save.json).